 If you want to customize the data conversion process, use the settings panel of the left side of the program window:

-- Export MSG files as RFC 822 text eml format – enable this option to ensure that messages saved in the EML format are compliant with the RFC 822 standard
+- Export MSG files as RFC 822 plain text format – enable this option to ensure that messages saved in the EML format are compliant with the RFC 822 standard

-- Keep Outlook item creation date for saved files – enable this option if you want to make sure that extracted files have their original creation dates that are different from the date of extraction and saving to your hard drive.
+- Assign Outlook item creation date to the exported files – enable this option if you want to make sure that extracted files have their original creation dates that are different from the date of extraction and saving to your hard drive.

-- Create the subfolders structures at the file system – turning this option ON will ensure that the original structure of mailboxes, including subfolders, will be recreated in the previously selected destination folder.
+- Export Outlook nested folders structure to the file system – turning this option ON will ensure that the original structure of mailboxes, including subfolders, will be recreated in the previously selected destination folder.

-- Use Subject as a FileName for exported emails – Enable this option if you wish to have message files to be saved with the same name as their subject line.
+- Use Subject as a FileName for exported emails (option deprecated)- Enable this option if you wish to have message files to be saved with the same name as their subject line.

-- Truncate long FileName to (chars): – You may specify how long the exported email file name could be.
+- Truncate Subject to (chars): – You may specify how long the exported email file name could be.
 This option truncates the long file names to the characters amount specified in the field next to the checkbox.

 - Rename file for emails with empty subjects to – this option lets you specify an arbitrary file name for files containing messages with empty subject fields.

 This section contains a set of options related to file conversion.
 You can choose a single file format for all applicable objects or specific output formats for particular file types: email messages, calendar entries, tasks, contacts, journal entries, notes, etc. You can also choose to export attachments only – in this case, the program will only export file attachments and ignore message bodies.
-The program currently supports the following data formats: MSG, RTF, TXT, EML, TNEF, HTML, MHT, VCF, VCS, ICS.
+The program currently supports the following data formats: MSG, RTF, TXT, EML, TNEF, HTML, MHT, VCF, VCS, ICS and PDF for emails.

 Data Extraction Kit for Outlook allows you to filter messages by attachment status, date and size.
 The following filtering options are available in the lower part of the export options panel: